shashikant-6410/Random-color-generator/README.md

 # Random-color-generator
 Made an easy way to pick a random color.
-It helps to pick the rgb value directly and easily for your color.
+It's an easy way to pick rgb values for your color.